top of page

 Digital Music Library Organization Tips

 • Albums: In this folder create a playlist for every full and complete album in you library.
 This is the easiest way to identify, browse, and play full albums that you own.
-Depending on the size of your music library, you could also chose to create another set of sub-folders for each artist, or you could choose to subdivide them by studio albums, live albums, etc.
+You may want to create another set of sub-folders for each artist, or you could even choose to subdivide them by studio albums, live albums, etc.

 • Artists: In this folder, create a playlist for each artist.
-This will serve as your own greatest hits for that artist.
-There are probably a number of artists where you own individual songs, but not complete albums.
-You can add some or all of the songs.
+This will serve as your own favorites for that artist.
+There are probably a number of artists where you own only individual songs and not complete albums.
 I use four songs as the minimum threshold, so once I own four songs by an artist, I will usually create an artist playlist.

-• Chronologies: In this folder create a playlist for each artist that you own multiple albums from, and this would serve a easy method to play all of the albums or a discography of that artist.
+• Chronologies: In this folder create a playlist for each artist that you own multiple albums from, and simply add the albums to the playlist.
+This would serve a easy method to play all of the albums or a discography of that artist.

-• Subgenres: The primary purpose of this folder is more for organization, where you can divide and categorize your library into playlists for various subgenres, like metal, industrial, classic, pop, etc. When songs fit into multiple sub-genres, you can easily add them to multiple subgenre playlists.
+• Subgenres: The primary purpose of this folder is more for organization, where you can divide and categorize your library into playlists for various subgenres, like metal, industrial, classic, pop, etc. When songs fit into multiple sub-genres, you can chose whether to add them to multiple subgenre playlists.

-• Playlists: This folder is for any tailored playlists that you want to create, such as any theme or purpose oriented playlists.
+• Playlists: This folder is for any tailored playlists that you want to create, such as any theme oriented playlists.

 With a playlist structure similar to this, you can have a streamlined and tailored way of delving into your digital music library, as well as keeping it organized.
 The next tip will show you how to use ratings as a method of tracking their progress of how songs are organized and integrated into your library.